 - Fiddly tool attachment

-The Vax U85-AS-Pme Ait Stretch Max Pet is a popular budget upright vacuum cleaner.
-It’s a powerful vac with a pet turbo tool, huge cleaning radius, and a simple design – along with a tempting price tag.
+The Vax U85-AS-Pme Air Stretch Max Pet is a popular budget upright vacuum cleaner.
+It’s a relatively powerful vacuum with a pet turbo tool, wide cleaning radius, and a simple design – along with a tempting price tag.

 How does it compare to other upright vacuums though?
-And is it worth buying?
+And who should consider buying it?
 Read our in-depth Vax U85-AS-Pme review to find out.

 Overview of the Vax U85-AS-Pme